Web Application Import

 Dragon1 provides three applications for importing data:

 On the Dragon1 Platform, you can import data from any type of file.
-Most common, users import MS Excel files by saving them first as .csv and next import them as .csv on Dragon1.
+Most commonly, users import MS Excel files by saving them first as .csv and next importing them as .csv on Dragon1.

 How to Import Data from a CSV File